iotaledger/identity.rs/documentation/docs/workflow.md

 Marks changes that should not be part of the changelog.
 This should only be used for documentation and rare exceptions
 labels: `Documentation`, `No changelog`

 Please note that a PR can only be listed in one section of a changelog.
-So attaching the labels `Rust` `Added` `Patch` to a PR is invalid.
+So attaching the labels `Rust` `Added` `Patch` to a PR, for example, is invalid because `Added` and `Patch` conflict.

 ##### Release Summary
 To attach a release summary to a version in the changelog, an issue with the label `release-summary` must be created.
 Create a GitHub milestone matching the version you want to describe and attach it to the issue.
 The issue can be closed immediately.
 The text of the issue will be included in the changelog as the release summary.